Graph Neural Network Surrogate for Seismic Reliability Analysis of Highway Bridge Systems: Transportation System Reliability Analysis

 Given a source node $s$ and a target node $t$, $s$ and $t$ are connected when there exists at least one active path $l_{s,t} = \{({s,v_1}), ({v_1,v_2}), ({v_1,v_2}), \dots, ({v_n,t})\}$ between $s$ and $t$.
 Let us denote the the set of all possible paths as the set $L_{s,t} = \{l^i_{s,t}\}_{i = 1}^{n_{s,t}}$ where $n_{s,t}$ is the total number of active path between $s$ and $t$.
 We seek to compute the node-to-node connectivity (as a probability) using the survival probability of the bridges in the network.

 To do so, we first model the survival state of the path $i$ between $s$ and $t$ as a binary Bernoulli variable given by

-where $\{1,0\}$ denotes the survived and failed states, respectively, with a survival probability of $p_{s,t,i}$.
+where $\{1,0\}$ denotes the survived and failed states, respectively.
 A path with at least one failed bridge will be removed.
 If path $i$ between $s$ and $t$ consist of $m_{s,t,i}$ bridges, the survival probability of the path can be represented with

 where $p_{s,t,i,j}$ is the survival probability of the $j$th bridge on path $i$ between $s$ and $t$.
+The path failure probability is calculated by subtracting the survival probability from one.
 The detail of calculating bridge survival probability is shown in Section \ref{sec:module1}.

-Given bridge failure probabilities, it is however computationally intractable to directly compute the node-to-node connectivity probability from the bridge survival probability.
-As a result, a Monte Carlo approach is adopted, where realizations of the network are obtained by randomly removing paths based on path survival probabilities $p_{s,t,i}$ calculated using Equation~\ref{eq.pathsurv}.
+Because of the numerous path candidates, it is computationally intractable to compute the node-to-node connectivity probability directly given bridge and path failure probabilities.
+As a result, a Monte Carlo (MC) approach is adopted in this work, where realizations of the network are obtained by randomly removing paths based on path survival probabilities $p_{s,t,i}$ calculated using Equation~\ref{eq.pathsurv}.
 Specifically, for the $k$th MC realization of the network with the removed paths, we check all the possible paths between a given pair $s$ and $t$ using the breadth-first search (BFS) algorithm with time complexity of $\mathcal{O}(|\mathcal{V}|+|\mathcal{E}|)$.
-Then, the binary node-to-node connectivity $p_{s,t}^k$ is set equal to 1, if there is at least one path between $s$ and $t$, and it is set to zero, otherwise.
+Then, the binary node-to-node connectivity $p_{s,t}^k$ is set equal to one, if there is at least one path between $s$ and $t$, and it is set to zero, otherwise.
 With $N$ MC samples, the none-to-node connectivity probability can be approximated as